-1. Timeliness: delivery of data and information in time to drive decision making
+1. Timeliness: delivery of data and information in time to drive decision-making

-2. Consistency: delivery of data and information in a consistent, uniform manner

-3. Understandability: delivery of data and information in a manner that is appropriate and understandable in the target community

-4. Accuracy: precision in measurement and observation
+- 2. Consistency: delivery of data and information in a consistent, uniform manner - 3.
+Understandability: delivery of data and information in a manner that is appropriate and understandable to the target community - 4.
+Accuracy: precision in measurement and observation - 5.
+Flexibility: adaptability to multiple situations